fmtlib/fmt/doc/usage.rst

 Once the library has been built you can invoke :command:`make test` to run the tests.

-If you use Windows and have Vistual Studio installed, a :file:`FORMAT.sln` file and several :file:`.vcproj` files will be created.
+If you use Windows and have Visual Studio installed, a :file:`FORMAT.sln` file and several :file:`.vcproj` files will be created.
 You can then build them using Visual Studio or msbuild.